sankarson/myAIprojects/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
+Project name: MI7 (should be reflected in git repository name)

 ## Data Retention Policies
 - **Activity Logs**: Must be maintained forever with no automatic cleanup or deletion